Great Escape Lodge: History

-The resort officially opened on February 7, 2006, and became the first one in the state of New York to feature an indoor waterpark.
-It features 200 rooms and a 38,000-square-foot water park called White Water Bay.
-The park is opened year-round and constant 80-degree water temperature.
-On the other side across US 9 is the Six Flags theme park, Great Escape.
-This is the second resort the company has built, the first being Lodge on the Lake next to Darien Lake that opened in 1998.
-In November 2012, it announced an annual event, Holiday in the Lodge, to celebrate Christmas.
+The resort opened to the public on February 7, 2006, as the resort for The Great Escape theme park.
+It features 200 rooms and a 38,000 square foot water park which was previously called White Water Bay, with constant 80 degree water temperatures.
+The water park is open year-round.

+Six Flags Great Escape Lodge & Indoor Waterpark was the second resort Six Flags built, the first being Lodge on the Lake next to Six Flags Darien Lake.

+In November 2012, the resort announced an annual event, Holiday in the Lodge, to celebrate Christmas.

+The resort was sold in April 2026 alongside the adjacent Great Escape, with Enchanted Parks becoming its new operator.
+The resort is simply referred to as Great Escape Lodge, dropping the Six Flags branding.